DeepakAkkara/COVID-19-Severity-Analysis/README.md

 ### **Unsupervised Results**
 ****************************
 Upon downloading our dataset, which was composed of patient-by-patient data describing things like sex, age, preexisting conditions, and symptoms, the first thing we had to do was make it suitable for machine learning methods in general.
 This means we had to eliminate columns/features that were extraneous or unrelated to our problem (such as factors which would be unknown at the time of arrival to the hospital and factors which were uniform over all patients).
 Then, we used pandas to convert our dataset into a dataframe, encoded categorical data into a one-hot format, and normalized data for use in a correlation map.
-Next, we moved on to performing key unsupervised learning techniques on our dataset, such as visualizations (correlation plots and heatmaps), dimensionality reduction (PCA), and clustering (K-means).
+Next, we moved on to performing key unsupervised learning techniques on our dataset, such as visualizations (correlation plots and heatmaps) and clustering (K-means).
 These techniques provided insight into the structure of our data, what features correlated with others, what we could do to make supervised learning easier, and how the data clustered in its space.

 #### Pairplots
 <p align="center">